Afrozaktar/Interactive-Lab-Hub/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi
-**NAMES OF COLLABORATORS: Afroza Aktar, KM, Lamiah Khan
+**NAMES OF COLLABORATORS: Afroza Aktar, Rawisara Chairat, Lamiah Khan

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.